harshwasan/MorseAI/README.md

 - auto-labeling helps bootstrap data but can also introduce error
 - the project depends on careful dataset hygiene to avoid misleading performance claims

-## Why This Project Is Still Worth Showing

-- the pipeline is non-trivial: data generation, DSP decoding, auto-labeling, chunking, training, evaluation, and demo paths are all implemented
-- the repo is honest about discovered issues rather than hiding them
-- results, logs, and benchmark artifacts are included to support the claims
-- it demonstrates practical ML engineering judgment, not just model training

 ## AI-Assisted Development Note